Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 ```

 ## Transforms
-Transforms can always specfied as either a single value/object, or as an array.
+Transforms can be specfied as either a single value/object, or as an array of them.
 When providing an array, each transform receives the result of the previous transform.

 ### Simple transforms